-(1) Prior to the end of the performance period as set forth in the applicable award for long term incentive plan units in our Operating Partnership ("LTIP units"), holders of LTIP units are entitled to receive dividends per LTIP unit equal to 10% of the dividend paid per common unit.
+(1) Prior to the end of the performance period as set forth in the applicable award for long term incentive plan units in the Operating Partnership, or the LTIP units, holders of LTIP units are entitled to receive dividends per LTIP unit equal to 10% of the dividend paid per common unit.
 After the end of the performance period, the number of LTIP units, both vested and unvested, that LTIP award recipients have earned, if any, are entitled to receive dividends, both regular and special, payable per common unit.